Useldange Castle is a medieval castle in the town of Useldange, in the commune of Useldange, in the canton of Redange, in Luxembourg.

 It was built in the 14th century and has been rebuilt and expanded several times.
 Sat atop a small hill overlooking the River Attert, the castle dominates the village.

-In the ruins of the medieval castle, an outer wall and a round tower can be seen.
+There is a round tower in the ruins of the medieval castle on the outer wall.
 A bridge crossing the former moat provides access to the castle.
 It is a popular tourist attraction in Luxembourg and is open to visitors.

 Location: 2 Rue de l’Église, 8706 Useldange, Luxembourg